psychological safety in the workplace

 Can we customise the content?

 Yes.
-The core framework stays consistent because it’s based on research that works.
+The core framework stays consistent because it’s grounded in how the nervous system actually works.
 But we adjust examples and scenarios to reflect your industry, team dynamics, or specific challenges.

 Is this only for teams with major problems?